Reviews You Can Rely On

 Many houses and apartments are ditching carpets for vinyl and hardwood floors.
 These flooring types are durable, have lower maintenance, and offer some hypoallergenic benefits (for reason number two).
 So, we value the hardwood performance tests as much as the carpet.
 Many of the vacuums got near-perfect results from our strenuous tests.

 Once again, we see the Dyson triplets at the top.
-All three options include the Fluffy Optic cleaning head.
+All three options include the hard surface floor-specific cleaning head.
 It is super soft and delicate on hardwood floors while easily tackling big messes.
 The Dyson Gen5 and Submarine secured an almost perfect score of 99% of debris captured, while the V15 was one percent behind.
 When test trials were over, we noticed a grain or two left behind due to the slight plowing that occurs with larger messes, but we think these machines can gather anything on hard surfaces given time.
 Another pass after our timed trial and everything was gone.

 Credit: Natalie Kafader